Algoma Steel Group Inc.

 Cash vs Debt

 The company holds $65.3M in cash, though total debt stands at $941.9M.
 This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
-Free cash flow is running at -$269.1M, which bears watching.
-Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
-ROE of -122.4% points to negative capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
+The company is burning cash, with free cash flow at -$270.3M.
+This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
+Return on equity stands at -122.4%, which is negative for the sector.
+ROE measures how effectively a company uses shareholder capital to generate profits.
 Revenue has pulled back from $3.81B (2022) to $2.09B (2025), a 45% decline worth watching.